haikalfitri/Monster-Movie-Analysis-and-Prediction-App-using-R/README.md

 # Monster Movie Analysis App

-This is a Shiny web application that analyzes and visualizes data on monster movies.
+This is a Shiny web application that analyzes and visualizes data on monster moviesbuilt using **R programming** and the **Shiny** framework.
 The app provides insights into the distribution of genres, average ratings, trends over time, and more.
 It also includes a predictive model to estimate movie ratings based on runtime and number of votes.

 ## Features
 - **Genre Distribution**: View the most common genres for monster movies.